Search

 Another clever sketch – this one for water filtration with houseplants.

-Why Hundertwasser Still Inspires
+Why Hundertwasser Still Matters

 The building, reminiscent of Friedensreich Hundertwasser's work, showcases colorful, irregular patterns and a unique golden dome against a cloudy sky.
 The facade features curved lines and small, round windows.
 Greenery and wet pavement in the foreground suggest recent rain.